Propane vs. Natural Gas vs. Heating Oil: Niagara Home Heating Fuel Comparison

 Niagara County Homeowner’s Guide to Selecting an Oil Company

-For Niagara families heating with oil, choosing which of the 6 heating oil companies that serve Niagara can drastically impact the cost of home heating.
+For Niagara families heating with heating oil, picking which of the 6 heating oil companies that serve Niagara can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system choose one of the 10 “full-service” oil companies that serve Niagara.
-Full service companies such as Drum Oil Inc or The Maunz Corporation offer clients annual contracts which consist of a combined package of both automatic heating oil delivery and HVAC repair.
-With an automatic fuel oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
+Full Service Oil Companies: Homeowners who want a “set-it-and-forget-it” heating system select one of the 10 “full-service” oil companies that serve Niagara.
+Full service companies such as Drum Oil Inc or The Maunz Corporation offer clients annual contracts which consist of a combined package of both automatic oil delivery and furnace repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
 The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
-Some of the 2 Niagara cash heating oil companies serving Niagara include Noco Energy Corp and Ken Wendts Propane Gas Service Inc.
+Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are budget-conscious.
+With discount oil companies, in return for better prices, you monitor the fuel oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
+A few of the 2 Niagara cash heating oil companies serving Niagara include Noco Energy Corp and Ken Wendts Propane Gas Service Inc.

-Niagara Heating Oil Company Fast Facts: Number two heating oil Companies Serving Niagara: 6 companies .
+Niagara Fuel Oil Company By The Numbers: Oil Companies Serving Niagara: 6 companies .

-Average Number of Niagara Homes Served per Heating Oil company : 183887
+Average Number of Niagara Homes Served per Fuel Oil company : 183887

 Niagara Heating Oil Delivery Overview